-Importantly no one bank has too much control over the business.
-In short it’s a strategy of having a finance advocate to keep the banks hungry, keep them keen and most importantly keep them honest.
+Importantly no single bank has too much control over the business.
+In short it’s a strategy of having a finance advocate to keep the banks hungry, keep them keen and most importantly keep them Honest.
 Remembering the winning bank pays the broker for the introduction.
 The business owner usually doesn’t pay the broker a fee.

 So what was the event out of the blue?

 Well it could have been anything but a few examples are: